Sensei's Mon and Dojo Emblem

 NORFOLK AND NORWICH SHIN-GI-TAI YODOKAN DOJO

-Aikido and Budo Japanese Martial Arts School in the Norwich and East Anglia Area and Cane throughout the UK
+Aikido and Budo Japanese Martial Arts School in the Norwich and East Anglia area Member of Aikido for Dailly Life (ADL) Affiliated to the British Aikido Board (BAB

 DOJO INFORMATION